StevieEldridge/HuggableZombies/README.md

 Simply download the game files and launch the HuggableZombies.html file.

 ## Copyright
+Copyright of Steven Eldridge
+Email: eldridge33333@gmail.com
+Github:
-Huggable Zombies is the work of Steven Eldridge and is licensed under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0
+Huggable Zombies and all associated code except "Box2D.js" is copyright of Steven Eldridge and protected under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+You may display and share an unmodified version of Huggable Zombies in a non-commercial setting as long as you give me credit.
-International License.
-Read the LICENSE.txt file or go [here](https://creativecommons.org/licenses/by-nc-nd/4.0/) to learn more.
+Sharing my name, email, and providing a link to my Github page counts as sufficient credit.
+Go [here](https://creativecommons.org/licenses/by-nc-nd/4.0/) to learn more.